What Does Rain Symbolize in the Bible?

 The Early Rain

 The rain of autumn commenced around late October or early November.
 These early rains (also called former rains) lasted for two months as heavy downpours.
-Each time I toured the Holy Land in November, cloudless beautiful days greeted our group.
+Each time I have toured the Holy Land in November, cloudless beautiful days greeted our group.
 Perhaps climate change has altered this in our current times.

 • Yoreh: “Let us acknowledge the Lord; let us press on to acknowledge Him.
 As surely as the sun rises, He will appear; He will come to us like the winter rains, like the spring rains that water the earth” (Hosea 6:3, NIV).